mah-shamim/community-starter-kit/docs/getting-started.md

 ## Creating the config

-The bot is designed to open a single "Roundup" issue in your team's primary repository.
-Inside that repository, you will need to create a config file with some information about your team and repos.
-Your `_roundup-config.yml` should look something like this:
+The bot is designed to create messages when a user creates an issue, open a pull request, or merges a pull request.
+These messages are based on a config file in your repository.
+You will need to create a config file with the messages you want **welcome** to use.
+Your `.github/config.yml` should look something like this:

 CONFIGS PLACEHOLDER